Get In Touch

 Signal detection

-Signal detection involves the systematic process of identifying potential safety concerns or new risks associated with a drug product.
-It includes the analysis of aggregated data from various sources to identify patterns or trends that may indicate a safety issue.
+Signal detection is the process of identifying possible safety concerns or new risks related to a drug.
+It involves analyzing data from different sources to spot patterns or trends that could signal a safety issue.

 If anything is detected, reports are collected and validated by the pharmacovigilance center and are usually entered into a database